What’s new in technology

 Yes, really.
 Believe it or not, Samsung has been working on bendable technology for several years, but recently filed a patent for such a device.
 Could 2017 be the year we see a foldable smartphone?
 Watch this space.

 The technology may not be cutting-edge, but what we love about this talking photo album is that it’s extremely versatile, adds a new dimension to photographs and would make a lovely, personal gift.
 Fill it with memorable photos (it has 20 pages) and then record up to 200 minutes of stories, music or sound effects to accompany them.
 Each page has its own play/pause button and holds a traditional 5x7 inch photo or image.
 Best of all, it’s really simple to set up and use.
-It costs £41.95 from Unforgettable.
+It costs £41.95 from Live Better With Dementia.

 Have Words With Friends

 If you’re a fan of Scrabble or chess, you may be pleased to know that both games are available – entirely free – on smartphones and tablets under the name Words with Friends (for Scrabble) and Chess with Friends (for chess).
 Or if you like playing hangman with the grandchildren, try Hanging with Friends.

 Improve Your Sleep